YR234/Walk-run-nordic/README.md

 ```
 $ pip install -r requirements.txt
 ```
-## Usage
+## Report
-All of the code is well documented. </br>
+My full report is
-We strongly reccomend to see our [tutorial notebook](https://github.com/YR234/TL-for-TSC/blob/main/starter_tutorial.ipynb) for a simple explaination on how to use our generator.</br>
+We strongly reccomend to see our [Report](https://colab.research.google.com/drive/1PqlzmYjh5yLe6AExqtwQBd1vPus9SbJP?usp=sharing) for a simple explaination on how to use our generator.</br>

 ## Our own 15,000,000 time series generated synthetic data
 Our data is available for the community at: [Synthetic data](https://github.com/YR234/TL-for-TSC/tree/main/synthetic%20data)